 |

-Structural insulated panels (SIPs) are very similar to timber frame.
+Structural insulated panels (SIPs) are very similar to the timber frame structural system.
 They are typically made up of two layers of oriented strandboard (OSB) bonded around an inner core of insulating material.

 In fact, SIPs panels are so strong that they can be used to create truss-less roofs for liveable loftspace that make best use of available height.
 We’ve heard of many self builders who’ve combined other build methods with a SIPs roof for this reason.

-SIPs is also growing in popularity as a wrap-around for green oak frames, combining this system’s airtightness with the charm of internal exposed beamwork.
+The SIPs structural system is growing in popularity as a wrap-around for green oak frames, combining this system’s airtightness with the charm of internal exposed beamwork.

 Whether you choose a full SIPs build or a wrap-around, this system will deliver an exceptionally airtight and highly insulated building envelope.
 This can make energy-saving standards such as Passivhaus easy to achieve.